-Part 3A - Parking and Access
+-art SA - Farking and Access

 Control Proposed Complies

-No of Bedrooms Private Open Space Required per Dwelling Private Open Space (POS) area of 36m 2 is to be provided for the 2 Ý
+No of Bedrooms Private Open Space Required per Dwelling Private Open Space (POS) area of 36m 2 is to be provided for the 2 bedroom dwelling and an area of Ý

-Studio 24.5 m 2 bedroom dwelling and an area of 56.5m 2 is to be provided for the 4
+Studio 24.5 m 2 $56.5m^2$ is to be provided for the 4

 1 bedroom 24.5 m 2 bedrooms dwellings.

 2 bedrooms 35 m 2

 3 bedrooms 45.5 m 2

 4 bedrooms 56 m 2

-cor Building setback of adjoining a minimum of 3 me ronting a classified coronting and coronting coronting and coronting cor ack of 900mm for single t (for buildings up to 4 eack of 1.5 metres for two t (for buildings up to 7 eack of 3 metres (for an 7 metres in height); eback of 3 metres where a ess or industrial property.
+7 Building setback of adjoining etback of adjoining minimum of 3 meronting a classified and a class ack of 900mm for single t (for buildings up to 4 ack of 1.5 metres for two t (for buildings up to 7 back of 3 metres (for an 7 metres in height); back of 3 metres where a ess or industrial property.
 There are no changes proposed to the setbacks of the existing single storey heritage listed dwelling facing King Street.
 The new two (2) storey with attic terraces facing King Lane will maintain 12 metres separation with the main dwelling facing King Street and nil setbacks to the side and rear boundaries.
 The proposed setbacks to the terraces do not comply with the DCP requirements.
 However, garages facing King Lane are generally built to the boundary.
-Refer to assessmer in Part 5 below
+Refer to assessme in Part 5 below

-be designed to hav ntry is to be clearly reet.
-Each dwelling shall e an individual identity Given the dual frontages on the site, entry to the dwellings facing King Lane will be accessed through the Y - subjec to condition
+defined from the str ries ntry is to be clearly reet.
+Each dwelling shall e an individual identity Given the dual frontages on the site, entry to the dwellings facing King Lane will be accessed through the Y - subjec to conditio

-be well-lit, provide sto enter the building visitors.
-The front dathe street and have street.
-C4 Street numbering clearly visible from the street. dividual dwellings are to shelter and a safe space of for residents and coor is to be orientated to direct access to the ang and mailboxes are to the form the primary street. garage.
+rom the street (refe 2 Entrances to inc be well-lit, provide so o enter the building risitors.
+The front d er to Figure 14). dividual dwellings are to shelter and a safe space garage.
 However, the street numbering and mailboxes are to be clearly visible from the main King Street frontage.
 Conditions are included in this report to comply.

 Part 3A - Parking and Access

 Control Proposed Complies

 proposed within a development, and not all dwellings have direct access to the street.
 The entry is to be separate from car parks or car entries.

 4B.4.1 Dwelling Mix, Room Size and Layout

-C1 Development is to comply with the following minimum dwelling sizes: Studio: 60m2 1 bedroom: 75m2 2 bedrooms: 100m2 3 bedrooms: 130m2 4 bedrooms: 160m2 Note: Dwelling size refers to the area inside the enclosing walls of a dwelling but excludes wall thickness, vents, ducts, staircases and lift wells.
-The proposed dwelling size for the 2 bedrooms is 78m2 and for the 4 bedrooms is approximately 217m2.
+C1 Development is to comply with the following minimum dwelling sizes: Studio: 60m 2 1 bedroom: 75m 2 2 bedrooms: 100m 2 3 bedrooms: 130m 2 4 bedrooms: 160m 2 Note: Dwelling size refers to the area inside the enclosing walls of a dwelling but excludes wall thickness, vents, ducts, staircases and lift wells.
+The proposed dwelling size for the 2 bedrooms is 78m 2 and for the 4 bedrooms is approximately 217m 2 .
 Non compliance with the size of the 2 bedrooms dwelling is acceptable given the proposal retains the existing footprint of the heritage listed building.
 Y - non compliance as existing